bacontime/games-mirror/rules/mahjong-solitaire.md

 a game by Hjalmar Hach, Luca Ricci, and Lorenzo Silva which attempts to boardgamify the mechanics in Mahjong Solitaire.

-The basic version of the game can be played with Mahjong Tiles, along with some markers (such as black go stones) to represent shrines.
+A basic version of the game can be played with Mahjong Tiles, along with some markers (such as black go stones) to represent shrines.
 Some coins or other means of keeping score would also be handy.